recommendsmart/opigno/modules/contrib/flow/README.md

 subject always relates to a concrete data type, that is being defined by the entity type and a bundle (for example node type "article").

+Out of the box you can:

+* Merge field values (with Token support)
+* Create further content (such as taxonomy terms, nodes, comments etc.)
+* Relate content with each other (including back-references)

+You can extend this by either writing your own task plugins, or installing further modules.
+You can decide whether your task is to be executed immediately or to be run in the background queue.
+Flow automatically enqueues your task for continuation when it's operating on a large number of subjects.

 ## 2. Requirements

 This module does not require anything outside of Drupal core.